Bateyjosue/thegym-playground-notes/JS/JS/Asynchronous Programming.md

 Here each subsequent operation starts when the previous operation succeeds, with the result from the previous step.

-> Doing several async operations in a row would lead to the classic callback pyramid of doom or **Call back hell**
+> Doing several asynchronous operations in a row would lead to the classic callback pyramid of doom or **Call back hell**

 ```javascript
 doSomething(function (result) {